vlandham/new_monsters/out/new_monsters.md

 The Something.
 Out here,
-with us.
+With us.
 In the dark.

 What Something?

-THE SOMETHING
+**THE SOMETHING**

 Now, stay still.
 The Something
-is moving.
+Is moving.

 Perhaps,
-its already
+Its already
-had its fill.
+Had its fill.

 The Something
-is moving on.
+Is moving on.
 I think, I think,
-we are safe.
+We are safe.

 OH NO, WATCH OUT!
 RUN!